vtorri/libpdfium/README.md

  # Aditional rules

-  * 'make help' for the help
+  * 'make -f Makefile_pdfium help' for the help
-  * 'make status' to know where the files will be installed, the arch, etc...
+  * 'make -f Makefile_pdfium status' to know where the files will be installed, the arch, etc...